mizmay/standalone_web_maps_foss4g2025/workshop/step-05.md

 ### Install PMTiles CLI

-First, we need to install the PMTiles command-line tool to download and extract tiles.
+We need the PMTiles command-line tool to download and extract a small subset of Protomaps, which is stored as a PMtiles file with global extent.
+You can either install the tool for yourself locally, or use Codespaces (even if you did not use it in previous steps).

 **If you're using Codespaces**: PMTiles CLI is automatically installed when your Codespaces environment is created.
 You can skip the installation steps below and go directly to the "Verify Installation" section.